foundryvtt/foundryvtt/pages/features/av.rst

 Using a Custom Relay Server
 ---------------------------

-You may run a custom relay server using an external application such as **Coturn**, which is a more advanced relay server which supports things such as relaying over UDP and TCP, using SSL for encrypting relayed data, use of a database for authentication, and many more options, as well as being optimized for heavy traffic production-ready systems.
-If you use such a custom relay and would like to tell Foundry VTT to use it by default for all players, or you would like to disable the use of the FVTT provided relay server entirely, you can do so by providing an array of configurations in the `turnConfigs` field in the options.json file.
+You may run a custom relay server using an external application such as `coturn <https://github.com/coturn/coturn>`_, which is a more advanced relay server which supports things such as relaying over UDP and TCP, using SSL for encrypting relayed data, use of a database for authentication, and many more options, as well as being optimized for heavy traffic production-ready systems.
+If you use such a custom relay and would like to tell Foundry VTT to use it by default for all players, or you would like to disable the use of the FVTT provided relay server entirely, you can do so by providing an array of configurations in the ``turnConfigs`` field in the options.json file.

 .. code-block:: none